 checks to detect broken/corrupt working copies

-locking support (in order to lock a working copy (for instance whendoing a commit or
+locking support (in order to lock a working copy (for instance whendoing a commit or an update))

 add “core” methods like update, commit, diff etc.

 (auto-) repair methods (to fix broken working copies)

 Set up a local development instance of the build service webclient

 Created a local branch of the project on Gitorious